vorlif/spreak/examples/README.md

   * Advanced example to demonstrate how spreak can be used with xspreak
   * xspreak command `xspreak -e -D dayinfo/ -p locale/ -d dayinfo`

-* [httptempl](features/httptempl): Includes a simple example of how to use spreak with a web server and templates
+* [httptempl](features/httptempl): Example of how to use spreak with a web server and templates

 * [embed](./features/embed/main.go): Example how spreak can be used with the embed api